-Dogs will eat all sort of unlikely things.
+Dogs will eat all sorts of unlikely things.
 In fact, the more disgusting they are the better!
-This means there is real risk of poisoning on the average farm, where there are very many potential poisons.
+This means there is a real risk of poisoning on the average farm, where there are very many potential poisons.
 As a lifestyle farmer, you should know the risks, to make sure that your farm dog or household pet doesn’t fall victim to accidental poisoning.

 This article lists the most common poisons, and while the risks of some are well known, the danger of others is not so widely appreciated.
 Also listed are a few other common but hazardous substances that can cause potentially fatal digestive disorders in dogs, and some of these too may surprise you.